-Learn about business insurance requirements and the most common policies for beauty salons in Florida.
+Learn about business insurance requirements and the most common policies for beauty salons and cosmetologists in Florida.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by hair salons in Florida, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.